Gaps in your National Insurance Record

-You may also be eligible for National Insurance credits if you claim benefits because you cannot work, are unemployed or caring for someone full time.
+You may also be eligible for National Insurance credits (external link) if you claim benefits because you cannot work, are unemployed or caring for someone full time.

-Contact HM Revenue and Customs (HMRC) if you think your National Insurance record is wrong.
+Contact HM Revenue and Customs (external link) (HMRC) if you think your National Insurance record is wrong.

 Decide if you want to Pay Voluntary Contributions

 Voluntary contributions do not always increase your State Pension.
-Contact the Future Pension Centre to find out if you will benefit from voluntary contributions.
+Contact the Future Pension Centre (external link) to find out if you will benefit from voluntary contributions.

-You may also want to get financial advice before you decide to make voluntary contributions.
+You may also want to get financial advice (external link) before you decide to make voluntary contributions.